 REMEMBER WHAT THANKSGIVING IS ABOUT

 Above all, remember your guests are coming for the food and fellowship.
 They don’t want a stressed out host.
 If a few things have to slide, that’s OK!
 If you don’t have to time to break out the fancy china, bring out the paper plates instead.
 The added stress of making everything perfect will ruin the holiday for you.
+Check out Lessons on Hospitality for more tips on making your guests feel welcome.

 And since you may also be thinking about family relationships and how to make those less stressful, check out my friend Miranda’s post on 6 Survival Tips to Reduce Holiday Stress.
 Many of these tips are applicable to both Thanksgiving and Christmas and even everyday dealings with family and friends.